 Women who use birth control pills that are high in estrogen may also be at an increased risk for developing dry sockets because the hormones may affect their body’s ability to clot.
 Also, patients who spit frequently or eat hard foods may be at an increased risk of dry socket.
 Those who use a straw may also be prone to dry sockets.

 Patients who have developed dry sockets in the past may get them again.
 Therefore, they should inform their dentist of their medical history so that the appropriate measures can be taken to prevent them from recurring.
+Once you have had a dry socket, you know how uncomfortable it is and will want to take every precautionary measure to make certain it dos not happen again.

 There are a number of symptoms that may indicate a patient has dry socket.
 These symptoms include a socket that appears empty, a visible bone, bad breath, an unpleasant taste in the mouth, and swollen lymph nodes.
 This condition is typically easy to spot.

 Fortunately, only about two to five percent of patients who have undergone a tooth extraction usually develop dry socket.
 Patients who believe they may have one are encouraged to contact their dentist right away.
 A dentist may flush out the socket to remove debris and apply dressings to protect the area.
 Medications may also be prescribed to control the pain.
+Our team of dental professionals will make an assessment that is on a case by case basis.
+You may find that one of your friends was prescribed a specific drug while you are suggest an over the counter drug.
+This is determined by the medical professional or dentist.

 Often, dry sockets lead to pain that radiates up and down the face and pain upon breathing in cold wear or even simply drinking a glass of cold water.
 The blood clot must be kept in the socket until the bone has been able to fill it and heal.
 Without the blood clot, healing can be prolonged and cause significant pain.